How to build a dog bed, or: I finally checked that DIY project off my list of things to create!

 We first attached the legs to the fiberboard base with the quick mount straight top plates.
 A knowledgeable Lowe’s sales associate had given us this tip and we were thankful for it!

 Side note: We started our project with 4 legs.
 Once the bed frame had been put together and the pups test-sat in it, we noticed that the base was sagging a little.
-We fixed this issue by adding 2 more legs – meaning another trip to Lowe’s right then & there because we wanted to get it done right that night!
+We fixed this issue by adding 2 more legs – meaning another trip to Lowe’s right then & there because we wanted to get it done that night!

 Step 2: Attach Corner Brackets To Bed Frame